Free Component Analysis: Theory, Algorithms & Applications: Introduction

 \subsection{Our contribution: From ICA to FCA via free cumulants}

-Free probability theory is a mathematical theory developed by \cite{voiculescu1993analogues, Voiculescu_1994, Voiculescu_1995, Voiculescu_1997} that is a counterpart of scalar (or classical) probability theory, except that the random variables are non-commutative in a manner that scalar random variables are not.
-In free probability theory, ``freeness'' or free independence is the analogue of the classical notion of independence.
+Free probability theory is a mathematical theory developed by Voiculescu \cite{voiculescu1993analogues, Voiculescu_1994, Voiculescu_1995, Voiculescu_1997} that is a counterpart of classical probability theory, except that the random variables are non-commutative in a manner that scalar random variables are not.

-We begin by placing ourselves in an abstract setting with a (unital) algebra $\mathcal{X}$ of non-commutative random variables that is equipped with a linear functional $\varphi: \mathcal{X} \to \mathbb{C}$.
-The important point here is that functional $\varphi(\cdot)$ plays the same role as the expectation operator $\mathbb{E}[\cdot]$ in classical probability theory.
-The critical difference comes from non-commutative nature of the underlying probability space in free probability as we illustrate next\footnote{ See Appendix \ref{sec:math_prelim} for a self-contained introduction to free probability and how it differs from classical probability.}.